adriennechang/cfrna_pipeline/README.md

 ```

 ## Analysis
-The following software and versions were used to generate the analysis scripts:
+The expected outputs from the main pipeline and machine learning pipeline can be found in "files_for_manuscript".
+The following software and versions were used to generate the analysis scripts, which are provided for each figure:

 R version 4.1.3 (2022-03-10)
 Platform: x86_64-conda-linux-gnu (64-bit)